t-yui/TransferENet-EpigeneticClock/README.md

 # TransferENet-EpigeneticClock

-This repository is dedicated to the data availability for the paper **Transfer Elastic Net for Developing Epigenetic Clocks for the Japanese Population**.
+This repository is dedicated to the data availability for the paper [**Transfer Elastic Net for Developing Epigenetic Clocks for the Japanese Population**](https://doi.org/10.1101/2024.05.19.594899).

+The preprint manuscript is here: doi: https://doi.org/10.1101/2024.05.19.594899

 ## Description